What is a Web helpdesk?

 What are the features of the Web helpdesk

 The web helpdesk offers a wide range of functionalities designed to streamline customer service.
 Here are some of the key features:

-The most well-known and significant part of a web helpdesk is its ticketing system.
+The most well-known and significant part of a web helpdesk is its ticketing tool.
 It serves as a centralized platform to manage customer requests and issues using service tickets.
-All customer interactions are converted into tickets and stored in a team inbox.
+All customer interactions are handled through the help desk ticketing tool, converted into tickets and stored in a team inbox.

 LiveAgent’s multichannel approach ensures that customer service tickets from live chats, social media, emails, and others don’t go unnoticed.
 All the tickets are accessible to agents through one unified inbox.
 On top of that, you can use relational ticketing to connect two or more inbound service requests, usually from the same end user.
 This helps to declutter your system and prevent multiple agents from working on repetitive service requests.

 WHD helps businesses manage their hardware and software assets.
 This includes tracking the location, status, and history of assets, as well as identifying and resolving issues related to them.
 The ability to retrieve real-time information about your physical and software assets can improve your resource management and overall organization.
 Although small businesses use this feature too, larger companies are the ones that can fully benefit from reliable asset management.

 Web helpdesks aim to build a centralized knowledge base where businesses can store information related to their products or services.
 This information is often used as a source for FAQs, guides, and tutorials for customers, as well as new employees during onboarding.
 On top of that, customer service teams should be able to access it at any time, so they can answer all customer inquiries quickly and efficiently.

 Some WHD systems provide features to automate feedback requests from customers.
 These help businesses collect customer feedback and insights about their performance.
 Efficient feedback collection and analysis help companies identify areas for improvement.